 Creator: Chris Sanders

-Chris Sanders is an animation director, comic strip artist, illustrator and voice actor (born on March 12, 1962), noted for his distinctive art style and managing to earn massive success with two of the biggest animation companies today: Disney and DreamWorks Animation.
+Chris Sanders is an animation director, story artist, comic strip artist, illustrator and voice actor (born on March 12, 1962), noted for his distinctive art style and managing to earn massive success with two of the biggest animation companies today: Disney and DreamWorks Animation.
 He worked extensively with the former during The Renaissance Age of Animation, and achieved success with directing partner Dean DeBlois on his brainchild, Lilo & Stitch, and has also been the voice of most every appearance of Stitch.
 In 2006 however, he left the company after being removed as the director of American Dog (which would later become Bolt) and went to work with Disney's greatest rival-DreamWorks.You can visit his blog here, his Twitter here, and deviantArt account here.

 Films he's worked on: